ChrisTitusTech/winutil/CONTRIBUTING.md

 By following these guidelines, we can maintain a high standard of quality and ensure that the codebase remains organized and well-documented.

 > [!NOTE]
-> When creating a function please include "WPF" or "WinUtil" in the name so that it can be loaded into the runspace.
+> When creating a function, please include "WPF" or "WinUtil" in the file name so it can be loaded into the runspace.